The Northeast Piedmont Chorale (NPC) is a non-profit, non-sectarian,

 The Northeast Piedmont Chorale performs two concert series each season.
 One of these is in the fall and the other in the spring.
 There are two to three individual concerts in each concert series, and at least one of these concerts is typically performed with an orchestra.

-UPCOMING EVENTS
+RECENT EVENTS

-The Chorale is a non-profit, non-sectarian, volunteer organization whose mission is to perform final choral music for the residents of the Northeast Piedmont area at no charge.
+The Chorale is a non-profit, non-sectarian, volunteer organization whose mission is to perform fine choral music for the residents of the Northeast Piedmont area at no charge.
 Members of the Chorale come from Wake, Durham, Vance and Franklin counties.

 LATEST NEWS